 Range Rover Sport PHEV range, MPG, CO2 & charging

 True, that’s not as impressive as some of the car’s most obvious rivals – the Volvo XC90 T8 is more economical, for example – but it doesn't have much more range on electric power only.
 And, of course, this is by far the most economical and least polluting model in the Range Rover Sport range.
-In fact, its 88mpg is more than twice as good as what the best diesel, the SDV6, can manage, and three times better than the figure for the most frugal petrol, the Si4.

 Of course, as with any plug-in hybrid, this Sport works best on a diet of short journeys and regular charging, allowing you to run on electric power alone as much as possible.
 If you spend most of your time on the motorway, a diesel may well work out better.
 According to Land Rover’s own figures, the PHEV will only average about 30mpg once the battery is depleted and it’s using petrol power only.